 The question of what you can teach online comes up all the time.
 This brief article will explain to you exactly what you can teach online.
-Over 20 years in IT and education I have seen most methods of teaching online.
+With over 20 years in IT and education I have seen most methods of teaching online.

 So lets look at real examples of how you can teach online for most subjects: